elastic/kibana/rfcs/text/0017_url_service.md

 }
 ```

-Finally, if any other app now wants to navigate to a deep link link withing the
+Finally, if any other app now wants to navigate to a deep link within the
 Discover application, they use this exported locator.

 ```ts